PerfAI-Inc/perfai-api-privacy/README.md

 |----------------|-------|

 ### `perfai-password`
-**Required**: The Password of the PerfAI user with which the Action Run will be executed.
+**Required**: The PerfAI password with which the AI Running will be executed

 | **Default value**   | `""` |
 |----------------|-------|